aws-samples/serverless-patterns/eventbridge-pipes-splitter-pattern/README.md

 ![Splitter Architecture using Pipes](./architecture.png)

 This pattern demonstrates the [Splitter pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html).
-It takes an event from DynamoDB and splits the event into many events using a Lambda function and sends them to EventBridge.
+It takes an event from DynamoDB and splits the event into many events using a Lambda enrichment function and sends them to EventBridge.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-splitter-pattern